gjz78910/gjz78910/README.md

 ### Hi there 👋

-- 🌱 I’m currently working on my PhD study
+- 🌱 I’m currently a PhD candidate at Loughborough University
 - 🔭 I’m currently looking for postdoc positions
 - 👯 I’m looking to collaborate on machine learning, deep learning and software performance prediction
 - 📫 How to reach me: J.Gong@lboro.ac.uk